harish-ponna-au6/npm-cherry-validator/README.md

         > const validateMe = require('validateMe')

-        > const textToBeValidated = 'This is going to be validated.'
+        > const textContent = 'This is going to be validated.'

-        > kkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkk
+        > const textCheck = validateMe.text(textContent)